klimisa/blog/_posts/2020-06-01-effective-logging.md

 Avoid try-catch everywhere.

-To create default entries that we are interested in,
+To create default entries that you are interested in,

 - Use global handlers
 - Filters